percona/postgresql-docs/docs/installing.md

 ## Install **percona-release**

-Install **percona-release** utility.
-If you have installed it before, update it to the latest version.
-Refer to [Percona repositories documentation](https://www.percona.com/doc/percona-repo-config/percona-release.html) for installation / update instructions.
+[Install **percona-release**](https://www.percona.com/doc/percona-repo-config/installing.html) utility.
+If you have installed it before, [update](https://www.percona.com/doc/percona-repo-config/updating.html) it to the latest version.

 ## Enable the repository